 Clarendon Scholarships aim to give the most academically-able students not only the life-changing opportunity to study at Oxford, but also the chance to form lasting social, academic and professional networks.

 Oxford is proud to be able to offer a very high number of fully-funded scholarships each year, with over 1,000 available for courses starting in 2019-20.
 Clarendon is one of the biggest of the University’s scholarship schemes, offering around 130 new scholarships each year.
 Clarendon scholarships are competitive, prestigious and highly sought-after.
-Like all fully-funded Oxford scholarships, they cover all tuition and college fees, and offer a generous grant for living costs; however Clarendon’s additional appeal lies in its unique community of scholars.
+Like all fully-funded Oxford scholarships, Clarendon covers course fees and offers a generous grant for living costs; however Clarendon’s additional appeal lies in its unique community of scholars.

 In 2018-19, there are over 400 Clarendon scholars at Oxford representing around 70 different countries.

 Whilst there are no quotas by course type, the majority of Clarendon scholars are working towards a DPhil (Oxford's name for a PhD).
 Scholarships are also awarded for two-year graduate degrees (such as the MPhil or BPhil) or one-year degrees (such as the MSc, MSt, MBA or MFE).